lizho/FakeGolang/README.md

 # FakeGolang
-Make out C++ looked like the Golang.
+Make our C++ looks like the Golang.